Glossary

 Maintainer

-The Maintainer is not a clergy and not a court.
-The role is editorial: stewarding the file, applying clear-cut Codex-incompatibility removals from the Circuit directory with public log notes, accepting PRs against canonical and living docs.
-The transparency of the role is doctrinally significant — Origins names the maintainer publicly because pretending the role does not exist would be dishonest.
+The Maintainer is not clergy and not a court.
+The role is editorial: stewarding the file, applying the clear-cut Codex-incompatibility removals from the Circuit directory with public log notes, accepting PRs against the canonical and living docs.
+That the role is named in public matters doctrinally — Origins names the maintainer because pretending the role does not exist would be dishonest.

 See: Origins — By whom.
 See also: Corpus, Fork.